-If you have an Adafruit AirLift ESP32 Shield, you will need to solder three jumpers closed on the bottom side of the board to enable BLE.
-The rest of the ESP32 pins you need are already jumpered to certain shield pins.
+If you have an Adafruit Airlift Bitsy ESP32 Add-On, you will need to solder three jumpers closed on the bottom side of the board to enable BLE.
+The rest of the ESP32 pins you need are already jumpered to certain ItsyBitsy pins.